 “Lemn Sissay is a passionate and powerful voice whose performances are humbling and exhilarating”

-Lemn Sissay is an award-winning writer and popular broadcaster as well as being the author of five poetry books.
-He was made an Honorary Doctor of Letters by the University of Huddersfield and the University of Manchester.
-He was awarded an MBE by the Queen for services to literature.
-He was the official poet for the London 2012 Olympics.
-He has worked throughout the world and is patron of the Letterbox Club, supporting children in care.
-His Landmark poems can be found in London, Manchester, Huddersfield and Addis Ababa.
-In 2015 he was appointed Chancellor of the University of Manchester.
+Lemn Sissay is an award-winning poet, writer and popular broadcaster.
+He is the author of seven poetry collections including, most recently, Gold from the Stone, as well as a number of plays.
+He was made an Honorary Doctor of Letters by the University of Huddersfield and the University of Manchester, and was awarded an MBE for services to literature in 2010.
+He was the official poet for the London 2012 Olympics and his Landmark poems can be found in London, Manchester, Huddersfield and Addis Ababa.
+Sissay is patron of the Letterbox Club, supporting children in care and in 2018 his documentary Superkids was nominated for a BAFTA award.
+In 2019, he was awarded the PEN Pinter Prize.
+He is currently Chancellor of the University of Manchester.
 He is British and Ethiopian.

 @lemnsissay | lemnsissay.com